IanWhalen/mongodb-tools.com/_tools/Variety.md

 # Info about the tool on mongodb-tools.com
 purpose: Shell Enhancement
-description: A tool that leverages the MongoDB shell's Javascript interface to analyze your "schema" and identify outliers.
+description: A tool that leverages the MongoDB shell's JavaScript interface to analyze your "schema" and identify outliers.
 slug: variety
 img: variety.png
 permalink: /tool/variety/